isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Love Dance, Love Life!.md

 <td>Chinese Dance and Costume Making</td>
 <td>To enable students to:
 <ul>
-	<li>Learn basic skills of Chinese Dance and costume making
+	<li>Learn basic skills of Chinese Dance and costume making</li>
-<li>Heighten their self-awareness and develop an appreciation for the cultural art form through learning about the history, dance steps and expressions
+<li>Heighten their self-awareness and develop an appreciation for the cultural art form through learning about the history, dance steps and expressions</li>
-<li>Develop life skills such as self-discipline, confidence, team spirit and resilience
+	<li>Develop life skills such as self-discipline, confidence, team spirit and resilience</li>
 	</ul>
 </td>
 <td>P1</td>